thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```

 We know we're dealing with a closure body if our first parameter has a `ClosureEnv` type.
-When that happens, we need to cast our closure's abstract type to our closure's environment type.
+When that happens, we need to cast our closure's abstract type to our closure's concrete type.
-We can see this cast is performed by our first taste of emitting Wasm instructions:
+We can see this cast performed by our first taste of emitting Wasm instructions:

 ```rs
 Instruction::LocalGet(locals[&params[0].id]),